Authentik with NetBird Self-Hosted

 default-provider-authorization-explicit-consent (Authorize Application) - Client type:

-Confidential - Redirect URIs/Origins: Leave empty for now (you'll add this after creating the connector in NetBird)
+Confidential - Redirect URIs/Origins: Leave empty for now (you'll add this in Step 5)

 - Signing Key: Select any cert present, e.g.,